 Following an extensive career as an assistant coach between the Division I, II, and NAIA levels and serving as a talent scout for various levels throughout his career, Blaine Brown led the Tornado to back-to-back 30-win seasons in his first two years at King.
-The Torando have qualified for the Conference Carolinas Tournament in each of his four three years, including runner-up finishes runners-up each in 2013 and 2014.
+The Torando qualified for the Conference Carolinas Tournament in each of his four years, including runner-up finishes runners-up each in 2013 and 2014.

 Brown guided the Tornado to another Conference Carolinas Tournament berth in 2015, leading King to a 16-10 conference record, only dropping two league series all season long.
 The Tornado took two-of-three from the top two teams in the conference, Erskine and Mount Olive to help earn the fourth seed in the Conference Carolinas Tournament.
 King got off to a slow start, but won eight-of-nine games from March 7-21 and ultimately ended the season with a record of 24-26.

 In 2014, the Tornado got off to a slow start, but got hot down the stretch as the won their final seven regular season games, including six Conference Carolinas matchups to qualify for the Conference Carolinas Tournament.
 King won their first two tournament games before falling to top seed University of Mount Olive.
 The Tornado then won their next game to face a rematch with Mount Olive in the championship game, but the Trojans edged King to give the Tornado their second straight runner-up finish.
 In all, the Tornado finished with an overall record of 24-29-1, including a mark of 11-10 in conference play.